 Registering for a placement using MyPrac

-Early in the relevant semester for each teacher-education program, the Office of Professional Experience (OPE) sends an email to each preservice teacher enrolled with the faculty to advise them of the process and dates for registering their placement preferences.
+Early in the relevant semester for each teacher-education program, the Office of Professional Experience (OPE) sends an email to each preservice teacher enrolled with the school to advise them of the process and dates for registering their placement preferences.

 Typically – except for students enrolled in the DipEd (Aboriginal) and BEd (Sec:AbStud) – preservice teachers register online for their Professional Experience placement, selecting as many as five preferences from the list published by the OPE.
 MTeach (Early Childhood) students who have a pre-existing association with a centre that has agreed to offer them a placement will be able to submit these details during online registration (the service must be accredited).
 Students other than those in Aboriginal Studies programs are not permitted to “cold call” possible placement providers.